I Know It's Over: Reception

-More negatively, Mark Coleman of Rolling Stone wrote that "As expected, Morrissey dons his misery-goat costume for "I Know It’s Over" and "Never Had No One Ever" (except for Mom, natch)."

 Live performances

 The song was performed 29 times by the Smiths, being played on every show on the UK leg of the Queen Is Dead tour besides the final one-off show.
 The song is featured on the 1988 live album Rank.

+Cover versions

+The song was covered frequently in live shows by late American musician Jeff Buckley, and a cover was recorded in 1995.